flash-oss/allserver/README.md

 ## Core principles

 1. **Always choose DX (Developer Experience) over everything else**
+   - Otherwise, Allserver won't differ from all the other alternatives.
 1. **Switching between data protocols must be as easy as changing single config value**
    - Common example is when you want to convert your (micro)service from HTTP to gRPC.
    - Or if you want to call the gRPC server you are developing but don't have the gRPC client, so you use [Postman](https://www.postman.com/downloads/), `curl` or a browser (HTTP) for that.
+   - Or you are moving the procedure/function/method to another (micro)service employing different communication protocol and infrastructure.
+E.g. when migrating from a monolith to serverless architecture.
 1. **Calling procedures client side must be as easy as a regular function call**
    - `const { success, user } = await client.updateUser({ id: 622, firstName: "Hui" })`
+   - Hence, the next core principle...
+1. **Exceptions should be thrown only if**
+   - a) the remote server is not available (to mimic a programmer error when the `client` variable is missing - `Uncaught TypeError: Cannot read property 'updateUser' of undefined`)
+   - b) the procedure does not exist (to mimic a programmer error when `updateUser` method is missing - `Uncaught TypeError: client.updateUser is not a function`)
+   - All the other times the object of the following shape is returned: `success,code,message,...`.
 1. **Procedures (aka routes, aka methods, aka handlers) must always return same shaped interface regardless of everything**
    - This makes your (micro)service protocol agnostic.
    - HTTP server must always return `{success:Boolean, code:String, message:String}`.